apache/servicemix3/apache-servicemix/src/main/release/examples/soap-binding/README.txt

 NOTES:
-  * currently, the demo does not work with FireFox
   * if you experience problems, try rebuilding the demo: remove all the directories but the src one, type 'ant setup'